 Allan Fawbert Dennison was born on 25th June, 1929, making him a late starter as a pro wrestler, nearing his thirtieth birthday when he joined the paid ranks at Grantham, on 27th September, 1958.
 His opponent was fellow Bradfordian Don Branch, a man who he must have known well.
-The local newspaper reported that Alan made his professional debut in "fine style" and held his own in a down to earth battle, refusing to concede anything, until an unfortunate back injury forved his retirement.
+The local newspaper reported that Alan made his professional debut in "fine style" and held his own in a down to earth battle, refusing to concede anything, until an unfortunate back injury forced his retirement.
 We have been told, without confirmation, that Alan had wrestled professionally a year earlier, using the name Young Sandow.

-After turning professional, using the name Young Sandow in some of his earlier matches, Alan soon became a familiar face to the television fans, making the first of over 100 television appearances in 1960.
+Alan soon became a familiar face to the television fans, making the first of over 100 television appearances in 1960.
 It is a remarkable achievement, quite likely bettered only by Mick McManus and Bert Royal, that Alan appeared on television every single year from 1960 until 1984, the year of his untimely death.
 One of his most memorable appearances, (how do you pick one from so many?) was the knock out loss against Mick McManus in the 1966 Cup Final spectacular.
 And yes, it is one that we remember as one of our great wrestling moments more than half a century later.
 His matches against McManus were always turbulent affairs, another memorable one being a McManus victory, of course, at the Royal Albert Hall.
 Another long discussed match was one of many against Jackie Pallo.
 Pallo won the match but in a "slight" disagreement following the announcement Alan had the last word and the fans cheered as Pallo was carried back to the dressing room.

 One of the most memorable moments in Alan's career was in July, 1968, the night that he and fifteen other wrestlers were introduced to H.R.H.
 The Duke of Edinburgh when he attended his second wrestling tournament at the Royal Albert Hall.